alaimo/reisling/README.md

 # reisling
-Lightweight opinionate approach for bootstrapping an express web application.
+A lightweight opinionated approach for bootstrapping an express web application.